Looking for signs that your interview went well?

 You got some tough or unexpected questions

 In past interviews, hiring managers have asked me to solve puzzles, describe myself in three words, do a budget-to-actual analysis across 20+ subsidiaries, and write a mock-up report to an imaginary client.
-If the hiring manager asks you some technically difficult (or even oddball) questions, remember that they are not trying to trick you.
+If the hiring manager asks you some technically difficult (or even oddball) interview questions, remember that they are not trying to trick you.
 The intent is usually to gauge how you approach an unexpected situation.
 Your response to a tough question can give the interviewer insight into your creativity and ability to deal with pressure — something that your resume, no matter how polished, cannot do as effectively.

 If you dislike oddball questions, you are not alone.
 Handling an unexpected question with poise can be difficult.
 This little trick may help: Remember that the interviewer probably does not care whether you get the right answer to how many gas stations there are in the United States.
-They are looking for insight into your logic and problem-solving patterns.
+Interviewers are looking for insight into your logic and problem-solving patterns.

 Here are some strategy points on answering logical or oddball questions in a job interview: